ahartogensis/ComfyUI-Unreal-plugin/README.md

 ### SplatCreator Setup

-1. Place PLY files in: `Plugins/RealityStream/SplatCreatorData/`
+1. Place PLY files in: `Plugins/RealityStream/SplatCreatorOutputs/`
 2. In Blueprint or C++, call:
    ```
    Get Splat Creator Subsystem -> Start Point Cloud System
    ```

+3. Place the M_VertexColor material in your project for the color.

-3. The system will automatically:
+4. The system will automatically:
    - Scan for PLY files
    - Load and display the first point cloud
    - Cycle through files automatically